- 5 likes

 - Has a private room

-In 2013, Pamika Sukla had just moved from Bangkok.
-She dreamed of opening a restaurant where she could introduce people to the wonders of Thai cuisine.
-Today, the team of owners, completed by Pascal Gonsales and Anthony Bordeleau, has seen Pamika’s restaurant grow into one of the best Thai restaurants in Montreal.
-Because of its proximity to the Village, it is also one of our favourite places to eat in this part of the city.
+In 2013, Pamika Sukla had just arrived from Bangkok.
+She dreamed of opening a restaurant to introduce people to Thai cuisine.
+Today, the team of owners—complemented by Pascal Gonsales and Anthony Bordeleau—has seen Pamika grow to become one of the best Thai restaurants in the city.

 What makes the restaurant so unique is Pamika’s cuisine.
-At Mae Sri in the McGill Ghetto, she prepares dishes inspired by Thai street food.
+At Mae Sri, in the McGill Ghetto, she prepares dishes inspired by Thai street food.
 Here, the formula is different.
-The dishes are made to be shared and appreciated on intimate evenings, or in large groups.
-The brewery’s menu is rooted in Pamika’s childhood, growing up in the Isan region of northern Thailand before moving to the capital city of Bangkok.
-Pascal and Pamika wanted to offer authentic and accessible Thai cuisine, without Americanizing their offering.
+Dishes are made to be shared and enjoyed over intimate evenings or in large groups.
+The restaurant’s menu is rooted in Pamika’s childhood, having grown up in the Isan region of northern Thailand before moving to the capital, Bangkok.
+Pascal and Pamika wanted to offer authentic, accessible Thai cuisine, without Americanizing their offering.
 For starters, there are a few salads—notably papaya—and a few appetizers, including rolls and pork tenderloin gyozas.
 A particular favourite is the Tom Kha Kai soup, a delicate blend of coconut milk and lemongrass that is both fresh and comforting.
 The menu is rounded out by tasty dishes such as yellow curry and crispy pork belly.

 Written by Samuel Gauvreau Des Aulniers